Lady Gaga: 1986–2004: Early life

-In 2003, Gaga gained early admission to Collaborative Arts Project 21, a music school at New York University (NYU)'s Tisch School of the Arts, and lived in an NYU dorm.
-She studied music there and improved her songwriting skills by writing essays on art, religion, social issues, and politics, including a thesis on pop artists Spencer Tunick and Damien Hirst.
+In 2003, Gaga gained early admission to Collaborative Arts Project 21, a music school at New York University's Tisch School of the Arts.
+There, she improved her songwriting skills by writing essays on art, religion, social issues, and politics, including a thesis on the pop artists Spencer Tunick and Damien Hirst.
 In 2005, Gaga withdrew from school during the second semester of her second year to focus on her music career.
-That year, she also played an unsuspecting diner customer for MTV's Boiling Points, a prank reality television show.
+That year, she also played a restaurant customer on MTV's Boiling Points, a prank reality television show.